pypa/flit/doc/flit_ini.rst

 keywords
   Space separated list of words to help with searching for your package. license
-  The name of a license, if you're using one for which they're isn't a Trove classifier.
+  The name of a license, if you're using one for which there isn't a Trove classifier.
 It's recommended to use Trove classifiers instead of this in most cases. maintainer, maintainer-email